shashankv02/shashankv02.github.io/_posts/2020-1-12-metallb-layer2-mode.md

 **How many virtual IPs do I need?**

-The virtual IPs that you give to metallb should be routbale to the cluster nodes.
+The virtual IPs that you give to metallb should be routable to the cluster network.
 This means all the nodes IPs and the extra virtual IPs should be in same subnet.
 If you are running inside a private network, it should be easy to get as many IP addresses as you want.
 At minimum you would need as many IPs as the number of `LoadBalancer` services you have so that each service get's it's own IP.